-During 2015, the Malta Communications Authority (hereinafter referred to as the "MCA") published a revised decision for the provision of universal services in the electronic communications sector entitled "Decision on Universal Service Obligations on Electronic Communications Services" (hereinafter referred to as "2015 USO Decision").
-Universal Service Obligations (hereinafter referred to as "USO") are intended to ensure that everyone, irrespective of location and social standing, can have access to electronic communications services.
+During 2015, the MCA published a revised decision for the provision of universal services in the electronic communications sector entitled "Decision on Universal Service Obligations on Electronic Communications Services" (hereinafter referred to as "2015 USO Decision").
+USOs are intended to ensure that everyone, irrespective of location and social standing, can have access to electronic communications services.
 The universal service components applicable as a result of the 2015 USO Decision are found in Section 2 below.

-The MCA received a written request from GO plc (hereinafter referred to as "GO"), as the designated undertaking and as allowed by the above-mentioned Decision, claiming compensation for the net costs that GO considers it had incurred during the financial year 20181 for the provision of some of the components of the universal services in the electronic communications sector.
-In this regard, the MCA commissioned Ernst & Young Limited (hereinafter referred to as "EY") as an independent body to review and verify the various calculations of the net cost claimed by GO taking into account any market benefits.
+In accordance with the 2015 USO Decision, the designated undertaking has the right to seek to receive funds for the net costs incurred to provide part or all of the universal services and consequently may submit a written request to the MCA.
+In 2019, GO plc (hereinafter referred to as "GO") submitted its funding request for the unfair burden it claims to have suffered during 2018.
+In this regard, the MCA commissioned Ernst & Young Limited (hereinafter referred to as "EY") as an independent body to review and verify the various calculations of the net cost claimed by GO, taking into account any market benefits.
 As established in the 2015 USO Decision, the universal service provider (hereinafter referred to as "USP") is required to submit sufficient and detailed information supporting its claim.
 The information and the evidence of the net costs provided by GO serve as a basis for the evaluation exercise to determine whether the provision of the USOs resulted in an unfair burden.
 GO's funding application included the following components of the USOs namely: public payphones, social tariffs and a comprehensive electronic directory.
 As part of its USO funding application, GO also included an intangible benefit in its claim, namely the brand enhancement element.